Skip to main contentSkip to navigation

 • Voice Prints: Individual Signatures and Recognition in Mice (Austrian Science Foundation (FWF grant)

-Evolutionary Biology and Medicine: We study the evolution and select maintenance of genetic (MHC) diversity, host-pathogen interactions, stress biology (telomere dynamics), inbreeding depression, and other topics that have direct implications for medicine.
+We study immunogenetics (the evolution and selective maintenance of genetic MHC diversity), host-pathogen interactions, stress biology (telomere dynamics), inbreeding depression, and other topics that have direct implications for health and medicine.

 House mice love company and have complex social lives.
 Scientists have been researching the patterns according to which it works for a long time.
 An essential key to this is the mice's secret language.
-Behavioral biologists - including Doris Nicolakis and Ken Luzynski under the direction of Dustin Penn and Sarah Zala from the Konrad Lorenz Institute of Ethology at the University of Veterinary Medicine, Vienna - have just made significant progress in decoding them.
+Behavioral biologists - including Doris Nicolakis, Maria Adelaide Marconi and Ken Luzynski under the direction of Dustin Penn and Sarah Zala from the Konrad Lorenz Institute of Ethology at the University of Veterinary Medicine, Vienna - have just made significant progress in decoding them.

 On Sat, 07 November 2020 the German SWR TV-station brought a documentary about mouse song and scent communication in its series W wie Wissen.
 The programme, which is in German, can be viewed anytime in the TV-Thek